damianhakert/damianhakert.github.io/source/handbook/support/index.md

 The @GitLabStatus account should only be used to give updates on the availability of GitLab.com and to follow up on users reporting that GitLab.com is unavailable.

+When a tweet mentions 1 or more of the handles described above should be replied from the main handle (@GitLab).

 ### Facebook<a name="facebook"></a>

 Messages sent to our [Facebook page](https://www.facebook.com/gitlab/) also feed into ZenDesk.